hoangtuananh97/large-items/README.md

 - **Redis lock (`redis_client.set()`)**: Sets a lock for the user to prevent duplicate task submissions.
 The lock expires after a set time (e.g., 5 minutes).
 - **Unlocking**: When the task completes, remove the lock.
 You can add this to the task's `on_success` or `on_failure` hook.
+- **Let's check detail in `items/views.py`**
+-
 ##### Option 2.
+Implement idempotency (Using Cache or redis) checks to ensure that the same task is not processed multiple times.
+- I implemented in `items/views.py`.
+About basically, I used `cache` to store the key of the task.
+If the key is already in the cache, it will return the result of the task.
+If not, it will process the task and store the key in the cache.

+##### Option 3.
 Implement idempotency checks to ensure that the same task is not processed multiple times.

 To implement idempotency checks in Django to ensure the same task isn't processed multiple times, we'll use the concept of idempotency keys.
 1. **Create a Model for Idempotency Key (`Model.py`)**